task-mule/task-mule/README.md

         // ... list of dependencies ...
     ],

-    // Can also use a function for depends on like this ...
+    // Can also use a function for "runs" like this ...
     /*
     runs: async config => {
         return [
-            /// ... list of dependencies ...
+            // ... list of dependencies ...
         ];
     },
     */